Skip to Content

 A third type of pasta is whole wheat pasta, made with whole wheat flour and water.

-This pasta has a nutty flavor and firmer texture than regular pasta, making it a good choice for dishes with heartier sauces or for pasta salads.
+This pasta has a nutty flavor and firmer texture than regular pasta, making it a good choice for dishes with heartier sauces or for pasta salad.

 Then we also have pasta prepared with legumes such as green peas, red lentils, or black beans, which is considered healthier and good for a certain type of diet.